Harvard Trained Economist, Harry Dent, says that real estate will never be the same following The Great Boomer Migration.

 Gene Guarino is an American businessman and author of his newest book titled, Blueprint, How To Start a Residential Assisted Living Business.
 He operates through a number of companies that he leads, including Family Legacy Homes, Residential Assisted Living National Association (RALNA), Pitch Masters, and Residential Assisted Living Academy (RALA).

 RALA is an assisted living education company that teaches everything from A-Z about meeting the rising demand for senior housing.
 Guarino’s 3-day accelerated RAL course empowers students to achieve true financial independence.
-During the course, instructors use an interactive live training approach with physical RAL home tours to teach students how to gain the most success.
+During the course, instructors use an interactive live training approach with virtual RAL home tours to teach students how to gain the most success.